 We sometimes feel like we sound like broken records, but planning ahead for a vacation to Walt Disney World is very important.

-And if you're planning on attending Mickey's Not-So-Scary Halloween Party (or MNSSHP for short), you'll definitely want to spend some time plotting out how you'll spend your hours at the event.
+And if you plan to travel to Disney World this fall to attend Mickey’s Not-So-Scary Halloween Party (or MNSSHP for short), you’ll definitely want to spend some time plotting out how you’ll spend your hours at the event.

 Make sure you review that ahead of time so that you’ll be able to maximize your ticket to the party!

 Visit the popular characters before the party begins